 ⭐ Replace junk food at snack time with healthy choices like berries, apples, nuts, kale chips, sunflower seeds, dried fruit and whole grain crackers

-⭐ Drink sparkling water instead of wine or beer
+⭐ Drink sparkling water instead of alcohol

 ⭐ Turn off a few lights and lower the volume on your music so you can concentrate on your meal